San Juan Del Sur, Nicaragua: What To Do & Where To Eat

-I recently spent 3 days in San Juan Del Sur, a colourful beach town in the South-West of Nicaragua.
-It was my first time in Nicaragua and I must say I was pleasantly surprised by this beautiful country.
-Because of all the negative rumours I’d heard and read online, I went in as my usual cautious self, but I left with a completely different attitude.
-I hadn’t felt unsafe for a second and the people were some of the friendliest I’d met so far.
+I recently spent three days in San Juan Del Sur, a colourful beach town in the South-West of Nicaragua.
+It was my first time in Nicaragua and I must say I was pleasantly surprised.
+Because of all the negative rumours I’d heard and read online, I went in quite cautiously, but left with a completely different attitude.
+I hadn’t felt unsafe for a second and the people were some of the friendliest I’d met on this trip so far.

 More importantly, I wasn’t bored for a second and I almost wish I could’ve stayed longer.
 I’m excited to share my ideas about what to do and where to eat in this vibrant little town!

 The number one activity in San Juan Del Sur is without a doubt the hike to the Christ statue, official called “Jesus de la Misericordia”.
 One of the first things you’ll notice when you arrive in San Juan will most likely be the impressively large statue of Jesus on top of a hill.
 Religious beliefs aside, the view from up there is something you’re going to want to witness.

 It’s a bit of a climb, but you’re there way quicker than you would expect.
 Take a few breaks (there’s a viewpoint on the way there that everybody skips, just take the dirt road on your left), bring enough water and make sure you’ve got some money because there’s a $2 fee.
 How insane are these views though??

 2. Explore the town centre

 As opposed to the quiet coastal villages of Costa Rica, San Juan is surprisingly busy!
 I was thrilled to see so many cute shops and even more hip bars and local restaurants.
 I loved getting lost in the buzzing streets and admiring the colourful houses (very different than what I’m used to in my hometown in Belgium, where everything looks kind of grey).